RouteLLM: Learning to Route LLMs with Preference Data: Independent Benchmarks

 \section{Independent Benchmarks}

-In Figure \ref{fig:independent-benchmark}, we present the performance of our best-performing routers on MT Bench as compared to Unify AI \cite{unifyai} and Martian \cite{martian}, two existing commercial offerings for LLM routing.
-Here, we route between \verb|gpt-4-turbo-2024-04-09| \cite{openai2023gpt4} as our strong model, and \verb|mixtral-8x7b-instruct-v0.1| \cite{jiang2024mixtral} or \verb|llama-2-70b-chat| \cite{touvron2023llama2} as our weak model depending on the available models.
+In Figure \ref{fig:independent-benchmark}, we present the performance of our best-performing routers on MT Bench as compared to Unify AI \citep{unifyai} and Martian \citep{martian}, two existing commercial offerings for LLM routing.

+Here, we route between \verb|gpt-4-turbo-2024-04-09| \citep{openai2023gpt4} as $M_s$, and either \verb|mixtral-8x7b-instruct-v0.1| \citep{jiang2024mixtral} or \verb|llama-2-70b-chat| \citep{touvron2023llama2} as $M_w$ depending on which model each system supports.
 For Unify AI, we select the best-performing router configuration on the user dashboard and use it for benchmarking.
-For Martian, we optimize for performance and specify the maximum cost per million tokens as \$10.45, approximating this value using public inference costs \cite{openaipricing,togetheraipricing} based on a 1:1 input:output token ratio such that 50\% of calls are routed to GPT-4.
-Both the matrix factorization router and causal LLM routers perform very competitively when trained on $\Darena$ augmented with $\Djudge$, achieving the same performance as these routers with up to 40\% fewer calls routed to GPT-4.
+For Martian, we optimize for performance and specify the maximum cost per million tokens as \$10.45, approximating this value using public inference costs \citep{openaipricing,togetheraipricing} based on a 1:1 input:output token ratio so that 50\% of calls are routed to GPT-4.

+Both the matrix factorization router and causal LLM routers perform very competitively when trained on $\Darena + \Djudge$, outperforming the commercial routing systems by achieving the same performance with up to 40\% fewer calls routed to GPT-4.